Upper St. Clair High School: History

 Beginning around 2015, the school district began implementing a 1:1 iPad program for middle school students and later introduced Chromebooks to both the middle schools and the high school.
 The high school implemented Securly web filtering and also opened a Square-powered online store for students to purchase additional accessories.
 Then-technology director Ray Berrot stated that the estimated cost of the program was $136,400 per year.

 In 2018, USCSD broke ground on a rebuild of the high school's aquatic facility.
-The larger of the two new pools will house 8 lanes, and a separate smaller pool will be built to accommodate students with special needs.
+The larger of the two new pools houses 8 lanes, and a separate smaller pool accommodates students with special needs.
 The aquatic facility was part of an overall $22,650,000 capital project program which simultaneously built new office space for the district near the Panther stadium and renovated Boyce Middle School's athletic facilities.

 During the COVID-19 pandemic, Upper St. Clair High School through its district was the target of a class action suit regarding the masking policy implemented at schools.
-On January 10, the school board voted to drop its mask requirement and was subsequently sued by unnamed nparents and families in Doe v.
+On January 10, the school board voted to drop its mask requirement and was subsequently sued by unnamed parents and families in Doe v.
 Upper St. Clair School District, who allege the schools did not take into account high transmission rates.
 The suit, fought concurrently with a similar lawsuit targeting North Allegheny's schools, succeeded on January 22, and the mask policy was reimplemented the following Monday by order of federal judge William S. Stickman IV.
 However, Stickman's decision was overruled the following March by the Third Circuit Court of Appeals, as the lack of a high transmission rate mooted the primary complaint of the suit.